tmhsplb/heretoservedoc/docs/Infrastructure.md

     git push origin master

-This will push the master branch of the document to the repository identified by the remote called origin.
-Then click on the Settings tab for the newly created repository and scroll down to the GitHub Pages section.
+This will push the master branch of the document on the local disk to remote the repository identified by the remote called origin.
+At GitHub click on the Settings tab for the newly created repository and scroll down to the GitHub Pages section.
 Select the master branch source and click on the Save button.

-Finally, to view the published document go to:
+Finally, to view the published document, wait for a few minutes and then go to:

     https://tmhsplb.github.io/opiddailydoc/site

+to see the document online.

 Unless a new file is added to file `mkdocs.yml`, subsequent edits only require the commands